 What is now Bitvise began in early 2000 with Wei Dai's idea to develop an SSH server for Windows, which did not exist at that time.
 The company was formally founded in February 2001, and the first version of WinSSHD now Bitvise SSH Server was released in May.
 The initial version of Tunnelier (now Bitvise SSH Client) was released shortly thereafter - it supported manual port forwarding.

 In May 2002, we released the first WinSSHD and Tunnelier in the 3-series, with Tunnelier now supporting the bvterm remote console and remote WinSSHD configuration.
-Another year later, in May 2003, we released new versions of our products with drastic improvements in speed, and in February 2004 we released the first versions in the 3.2x series, with xterm, VT-100 and graphical SFTP support available for the first time in Tunnelier.
+In May 2003, we released new versions of our products with drastic improvements in speed, and in February 2004 we released the first versions in the 3.2x series, with xterm, VT-100 and graphical SFTP support available for the first time in Tunnelier.
 On 24 December 2004, Tunnelier 3.60 was released with dynamic tunneling, proxy and public key support, as well as a new license policy granting free individual use.

 Years 2005 to 2007 featured WinSSHD and Tunnelier versions 4.
 In a process of incremental improvement, our products reached feature maturity and became known for their solidity and reliability, rooted in years of refinement.

 2008 and 2009 saw the long-awaited release of WinSSHD version 5, featuring a complete rewrite of most of its functionality, including much better terminal and file transfer subsystems, fully FIPS 140-2 compliant encryption, and a new Control Panel.
 Most shortcomings of previous releases that were caused by architectural deficiencies were addressed in this version.